SteveBarnett/human-centred/_posts/2026-05-25-screen-reader-testing-workshop.md

 - In Browse mode, keystrokes perform reading and navigation actions by the screen reader.
 - In Forms mode, keystrokes perform data entry actions by the browser.

 Screen readers generally change modes automatically.
 For example: when tabbing into a form field.
+You can also change modes manually.

 | Action | NVDA | Narrator | VoiceOver |
 | --- | --- | --- | --- |